-If a participant drops out of a class prior to one week from the start, the YMCA will retain a 25% service fee.
+If a participant drops out of a class prior to the start, the YMCA will retain a 25% service fee.
 The balance will be issued as a voucher for use at the YMCA.
 After the class has met once, no credits are issued.

 In case of medical emergency, a voucher will be issued for classes not attended if the emergency occurs before the third week of the session and the participant will miss all remaining classes.
 A doctor’s note must be presented within two months to receive the credit.
 Only vouchers will be issued.
 Refunds will not be offered.

 The YMCA will not refund or issue credit vouchers for weather related cancellations.
 Every effort will be made to make up missed classes.